ShankarKakumani/inference/README.md

-> **🚧 Beta Release**: This package is in beta.
-The API is stable but may have minor changes based on community feedback.
-Perfect for testing and early adoption!
+> **🚧 Development Status**: This package is under active development.
+The core API is implemented and functional, but some advanced features are still being added.
+Currently supports basic model loading and inference with Candle and Linfa engines.